thehen101/Sublime/README.md

 # Sublime
 A free, external and undetected Java CS:GO cheat.
-I am to eventually support all three platforms that CS:GO supports - those being Windows, Mac and Linux.
+I plan to eventually support all three platforms that CS:GO supports - those being Windows, Mac and Linux.
 However, only Windows is supported at the moment.

 ## Cheats included:
 Aimbot

+AutoPistol

 Autostrafer